mluukkai/WebPalvelinohjelmointi2023/english/week6.md

 ]
 ```

-The last row of the method chooses the item with highest _score_ value and returns the brewery matching it.
+The last row of the method chooses the item with the highest _score_ value and returns the brewery matching it.

 ```ruby
 averages.max_by{ |r| r[:score] }[:brewery]